TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13 Files, AppServices, CDN, DNS, Database.md

 # Files, AppServices, CDN, DNS, Database

 Study and learn practicall things on ur own, where to find them, and how to install.

-ALso find diffirences between the appl. compare them.

-1. What is "subject" for?
-2. What does "subject" replace compared to how it was done before?
-3. Can i and how to combine "subject" with other services?
-4. What is "subject" for?
-5. What is the difference between "subject" and other similar services

-Een handige lijst van taken die je praktisch moet kunnen:
-Waar kan ik deze dienst vinden in de console?
-Hoe zet ik deze dienst aan?
-Hoe kan ik deze dienst koppelen aan andere resources?

 ## Key terminology

 **Elastic Beanstalk**

-1. What is "subject" for?
-2. What does "subject" replace compared to how it was done before?
-3. Can i and how to combine "subject" with other services?
-4. What is "subject" for?
-5. What is the difference between "subject" and other similar services

 With AWS Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.